glenlovett/glenlovett.github.io/_posts/biking/2016-05-16-new-york-repairs.markdown

 Phew.
 Ok, sorry for the couple missing days of posts, but I've been busy getting back on track.
 Two days ago I crossed into New York early, and biked 80 miles.
 Yesterday I begrudgingly biked into 20 mph winds for another 65 miles.
 So now, I'm in Utica.
 While here I had to take a rest day to fix up my bike, which had a spoke break on the rear wheel at the end of my last ride.

 I have a spoke replacement tool, a "fiberfix", but I didn't have to ride on it, as in the process of installing it, I mistakenly removed my chain the incorrect way, necessitating a new one.
-The upshot is that I made many mistakes, but I made them at the right time, when I'm still in the phase of my hourly where it's safe to experiment and fail!
+The upshot is that I made many mistakes, but I made them at the right time, when I'm still in the phase of my journey where it's safe to experiment and fail!
 So I took the wheels to a bike shop on Utica and got them trued up a bit better than I could do myself and bought a new chain, which I will make sure not to remove incorrectly next time.
 The upside to the hassle is that it's an excuse for this rest day, and it tought me a good amount.

 Anyways, here are some thoughts from my last two days in New York!